• contact Send Message

 Travelling by sail is probably the most expensive way of travelling for "free"!
 The costs include:

-* Maintenance.
-This is the biggest thing, I estimate to have an average monthly maintenance cost of 1000 EUR.
+* Maintenance - this is big, probably ~1000 EUR/month.
+It can't be counted and shared "on the go", the expenses comes down unevenly.
 Sails, rope, rigging and any equipment tends to get worn out and needs replacement every now and then, things get destroyed due to carelessness or negligence from the crew, skipper doing some serious mistake or just bad luck.
 Sometimes things may be mended on the go, other times it's needed to buy expensive replacement parts or get professional help.
 We do not argue about who is to blame when things go wrong, we rather discuss what went wrong and try to learn from the mistakes.
 I will not claim any compensation for broken equipment from the crew, it all goes on the "running cost"-budget.

 * Diesel (has been around 100-500 EUR pr month lately),